-An attorney at Milavetz Injury Law, P.A. can advocate for you and help you fight for the settlement you deserve.
+If you were in a severe accident caused by a negligent driver in Minnesota and wish to seek the legal help of an attorney, our Minneapolis car accident lawyers can help.
+We’ll advocate for you and help you fight for the settlement you deserve.
 Our team can manage all the legal details for you so that nothing falls through the cracks.
+Contact us today by calling us at 763-878-7978 or filling out our online contact form.

 Common Mistakes People Make in Minnesota Accident Lawsuits Without a Lawyer